 Speed bags are also renowned for their ability to improve people’s footwork as the continuous movement and tempo force you to keep your balance and plant your feet.
 If your aim is to get a devastating workout bouncing while hitting the bag and bobbing back and forth will get your lungs burning and your heart racing while developing great footwork.
 If you are serious about improving your fighting skills then a speed bag is a must.

-7. Century Kid Kick Wavemaster – Best Punching Bag For Kids and Teenagers
+7. Century Kid Kick Wavemaster – Best For Kids And Teenagers

 The last punching bag in our lineup is one designed specifically for young martial arts enthusiasts.
 It’s a version of the aforementioned Waverunner free standing punching bag from Century, but scaled down and softened up a bit.
 Like the full-sized Waverunner, this one comes with a base that is empty but can be easily filled with either sand or water.
 When full the whole thing weighs around 170 pounds but has a smooth circular base so it can be rolled around easily.